yanbrasiliano/code-challenge-search-and-stay/README.md

    sail artisan test
    ```

-These commands will run all automated tests in the `tests` directory, providing a summary of passed and failed tests.
+These commands will run all automated tests in the `tests` directory, summarizing passed and failed tests.
 This is useful for continuous integration or checking the health of your project after changes.

 ### Architectural Decision
-For this project, i have chosen not to utilize Domain Driven Design (DDD).
-In the context of Laravel, implementing DDD can often be considered "overengineering", particularly for projects where the complexity does not demand the abstractions provided by DDD.
-Laravel's framework already offers robust MVC architecture and built-in functionalities that adequately support the requirements of this technical test.
-This decision allows us to maintain simplicity and clarity while fully leveraging Laravel's native capabilities to deliver a well-structured and efficient solution.
+For this project, I chose not to use Domain Driven Design (DDD).
+In the context of Laravel, implementing DDD can often be considered "over-engineering", especially for projects where the complexity doesn't require the abstractions provided by DDD.
+The Laravel framework already offers a robust MVC architecture and built-in functionality that adequately supports the requirements of this technical test.
+This decision allows me to maintain simplicity and clarity while fully utilizing Laravel's native features to provide a well-structured and efficient solution.

 ## Authenticated API Routes Overview

 The authenticated API routes are secured using Laravel Sanctum, providing token-based authentication to protect sensitive operations and ensure that only authenticated users can access specific functionalities.

 ### How to log in to the application via the API client (Postman, Insomnia...)
-To log into the application via an API client, you need to send a POST request to the `/v1/login` endpoint with the user's email and password.
+To log into the application via an API client, you must send a POST request to the `/v1/login` endpoint with the user's email and password.
 The API will authenticate the user and return an access token that you can use to access authenticated routes.

-The email and password is provide in the UserSeeder.php file.
+The email and password are provided in the UserSeeder.php file.
 - **Email:** admin@admin.com
 - **Password:** admin